search-openmobilesearch

 2. Form 16 - Certificate of Tax Deducted at Source on Salary (U/s 203 of the Income Tax Act, 1961)

-An Employer(s) to his Employee at the end of the financial year Income of the such person, Deductions / Exemptions and Tax Deducted at Source for the purpose of Computing Tax Payable / Refundable
+Income of employee, Deductions / Exemptions and Tax Deducted at Source for the purpose of Computing Tax Payable / Refundable

 3. Form 16A – Certificate u/s 203 of the Income Tax Act, 1961 for TDS on Income other than Salary